Matt-Mf/Mio-Sito/content/blog/post_7.md

 https://wiki.mozilla.org/Websites/Domain_List/Mozilla_Owned

 https://wiki.mozilla.org/Websites/Domain_List/http
 ```
-The list is available on my Github and i will test it to see if it doesn't block any critical function like updates or bug reporting.
+The list debloated from abandoned domain is available on my Github and i will test it to see if it doesn't block any critical function like updates or bug reporting.

 So first finding is this old japanese site built to promote Firefox in Japan together with a cute mascote, Foxkeh.
 Latest post date back to 2009.